11 kids found living in filthy compound near New Mexico-Colorado border

 The three women had originally been released from law enforcement custody pending further investigation, but as of late Sunday night the trio had been arrested and were facing 11 counts of child abuse.

-According to WXIA 11Alive in Atlanta, the mother of 3-year-old AG Wahhaj reported him missing from Clayton County, Georgia in December 2017.
-She said the child takes medication for seizures and has developmental and cognitive delays.
+According to 11Alive, the mother of 4-year-old Abdul-Ghani Wahhaj reported him missing from Clayton County, Georgia on Dec.
+10, 2017, but said she hadn't seen him since Dec.
+1. She said the child takes medication for seizures and has developmental and cognitive delays.
 She said she was worried the boy was not getting his medication.

 In a search warrant, authorities said they believe Siraj Wahhaj planned to perform an exorcism on his son and was denying him the medication.

-Both Sarij Wahhaj and Morten are expected to be charged with 11 counts of child abuse Monday in court, according to a Taos County Sheriff's Office spokesperson.
+Sarij Wahhaj and Morten are facing 11 counts of child abuse, according to a Taos County Sheriff's Office spokesperson.

-Note: UPDATE: The Taos County Sheriff’s Department announced a 2:30 p.m. press conference on Tuesday.
-We’ll have updates on this story.